 It is important that we ensure each child has typical development during these important years.
 Screening and assessment is a way for us to accomplish this goal.
 These provide teachers with information that helps evaluate a child's development and helps us better understand his/her skills, knowledge and behaviors.
 All Picket Fence teaching staff is trained in these screening and assessment process.
 Teachers begin assessing children upon their first day of enrollment.
-A child's first screening will occur within three months after enrollment.
+A child's first screening will occur within two months after enrollment.
+Families will receive a formal assessment report in November, February and May of every year.
 All information will be kept confidential.